 Landscape Stone Calculator

 The landscape stone calculator helps you master your garden design by providing accurate material estimates for any outdoor project.
 Whether you're planning a dry creek bed with large river rocks or a minimalist patio using marble chips, accurate calculation is the key to a professional finish and cost-effective material ordering.
+It doubles as a garden stone calculator for beds, borders, and pathways, as well as larger landscaping installs.

 Proper landscape stone depth is critical: we recommend a 2-3 inch layer for decorative ground cover and 3-4 inches for high-traffic walkways or paths with permeable pavers.
 This tool converts your measurements into cubic yards and tonnage, accounting for the density of specific materials like decomposed granite, lava rock, or limestone screenings.